-If you're reading this, you've probably had sleep paralysis.
-You probably already know that each night, during REM sleep, our body shuts down into "atonia" (paralysis), which helpfully prevents us from acting out our dreams.
-But you wake up while this is happening, probably to see a realistic impression of your sleeping environment, and you might be one of the 80% who see, hear, feel or sense an "intruder" in their room.
+For those of you lucky enough to not know what sleep paralysis is: each night during REM sleep, our body shuts down into "atonia" (paralysis), which helpfully prevents us from acting out our dreams.
+However, if you wake up while this is happening, you may see a realistic impression of your sleeping environment, and you might be one of the 80% who also see, hear, feel or sense an "intruder" in their room.

 How to escape sleep paralysis (while it's happening)

 The most common advice is to try to move a pinky finger or baby toe.

 A little known tip is to also try moving your tongue.
 (See #5 for advice on not trying to move at all.)

 #1 and #2 will likely wake you up, but you can also fall asleep into a dream by closing your eyes and thinking of something that makes you happy.

 You can also escape into a lucid dream or an out-of-body experience, where you'll have a much better chance of a pleasant experience.
 You can do this either by falling asleep first, or directly, using induction techniques.
 There are tons available in books, videos and on the Internet, and it's best to experiment to find the one that works best for you (examples are here, here and here).

 You can also try this four-step therapy developed by researchers at the University of Cambridge (which advises against trying to move).